-A basic deﬁnition for the role of the veterinary surgeon (or vet), is to provide healthcare for sick and injured animals, and to try to prevent sickness, disease and injury in healthy animals by carrying out health check-ups, providing vaccinations against diseases, prescribing medicines, diagnosing and treating animal illnesses and injuries, and acting as an advisor to animal owners with regard to the best care for their pets or livestock.
+A basic deﬁnition for the role of the veterinary surgeon (or vet), is to provide healthcare for sick and injured animals, and to try to prevent sickness, disease and injury in healthy animals by carrying out health check-ups at a veterinary practice, providing vaccinations against diseases, prescribing medicines, diagnosing and treating animal illnesses and injuries, and acting as an advisor to animal owners with regard to the best care for their pets or livestock.
 Veterinary surgeons will also administer anaesthetics and carry out surgical operations.

-In many ways a veterinary surgeon is a ‘doctor’ for animals, however, their work is different from that of a doctor in that they must provide care for many different species of animal, and they must deal with both the animal and the owner.
+In many ways a veterinary surgeon is a ‘doctor’ for animals, however, their work is different from that of a doctor in that they must provide care for many different species of animal, and they must deal with both the animal and the owner, whilst working at a veterinary practice.

 There are over 20,000 vets across the UK.
 Around half of this number work as general practice veterinary surgeons in veterinary surgeries, practices, clinics and hospitals across the country, dealing mostly with domestic pets, farm animals and horses, but also some exotic and/or zoo animals.
 Practices may specialise in small animals, farm animals or equine work (horses), or may be mixed practices dealing with a combination of these.
 Therefore, it is possible for veterinary surgeons in general practice to specialise in these particular areas during the course of their careers if they wish, often pursuing additional qualiﬁcations.